usarscotus/legal-directory/frap/rule_32.1.md

 (a) Citation Permitted.
 A court may not prohibit or restrict the citation of federal judicial opinions, orders, judgments, or other written dispositions that have been:

-(i) designated as “unpublished,” “not for publication,” “non-precedential,” “not precedent,” or the like; and
+&nbsp;&nbsp;(i) designated as “unpublished,” “not for publication,” “non-precedential,” “not precedent,” or the like; and

 &nbsp;&nbsp;(ii) issued on or after January 1, 2007.